 When people ask how long I’ve been in the printing business, I tell them I was born into it.
 My parents started Almar Printing in 1966, and I joined the crew in 1969.
 Growing up, I was fortunate to learn the printing trade the old-fashioned way, as an apprentice to my folks and the various Almar craftspeople that have come and gone over the years.
 It was in those years that I learned the “old school” printing craft.
 Since then, I have had the privilege of learning the “new” printing trade working alongside today’s Almar craftspeople.
 It is a knowledge of their abilities and skills that I offer my clients, as well as the service first ethic that my folks have handed down to the entire Almar Printing family since 1966.

-My love of printing began with my training at Joe Herndon Vocational Technical School in 1986.
+My love of printing began with my training at Joe Herndon Vocational Technical School in 1989.
 In the two-year program, I learned each aspect of the printing trade.
-The next four years I spent at Avila College, completing a B.A. in Business with an emphasis in Communications in 1992.
+The next four years I spent at Avila College, earning a B.A. in Business in 1992.
 My career at Almar Printing began in 1990 while I was attending Avila College.
 I took a short leave after graduation to go work for a large corporation, soon I returned seeking my previous position.
 Sam did not say “I told you so” when I walked back through the front door, much to his credit.
 I feel the root of Almar Printing is the company’s ability to adapt to the ever-changing field.
 In the many years I have worked here we have grown and adjusted with the technology around us.
 We strive to achieve quality customer service and treat our customers as family.
 I feel that Almar Printing is a great choice for the customer that wants someone that can handle a large order with a small company feel.